Skip to main content

 • use mathematical relationships and models

-• explore different ways of thinking and communicating information, for example, mathematical and visual thinking and the use of diagrams and analogies
+• explore different ways of thinking about and communicating information, for example, mathematical and visual thinking, and the use of diagrams and analogies

 • become familiar with interpreting data in typical representations, for example, graphs, tables, diagrams, flow charts, and cycles